swiftlang/swift-org-website/_posts/2022-03-15-website-open-source.md

 Today, we are happy to announce that the Swift.org website itself is also an open source project, ready for community contributions.
 With this move, the website is also expanding its mandate to better support the entire community of Swift users, not just contributors.

-To aid in this effort, a new [Swift website work group (SWWG)](/website-workgroup) will be formed to navigate the evolution of the website.
+To aid in this effort, a new [Swift website workgroup (SWWG)](/website-workgroup) will be formed to navigate the evolution of the website.
 It is exciting to imagine what the future of our site can become with the whole community pitching in.
 So let’s dive into what this all means.